particle-iot/device-os/README.md

 14. For flashing marvin application to External Flash starting from address 0x00001000, run the following command: dfu-util -d 0483:df11 -a 1 -s 0x00001000 -D marvin.bin

+15. To build the project using command line option, cd to the "build" folder and run make.